placetobejohan/sqitch/notes.md

 - [ ] Add options similar to `sqitch status`
 - [ ] Add ConnectingCommand role
 - [ ] Add ContextCommand role
+- [ ] Add translations?

+### Pointers

+- Watch out!
+If nothing is deployed $state is undefined (and all changes can be removed).
+There might be a project mismatch between plan and db but we don't take that into account for now.
+- Updating the plan and removing the files should be an atomic operation so we don't end up in an inconsistent state
+- Only remove a change if
+    - There's a name match in the plan (sqitch status only looks at the index so I assume it's fine if we do the same here)
+    - It's at the end of the plan
+- This probably means we have to handle them one by one?
+- Add translations?